AdobeDocs/experience-platform.en/help/ingestion/streaming-ingestion/overview.md

 solution: Experience Platform
 title: Streaming Ingestion Overview
 topic: overview
-description: Streaming ingestion for Adobe Experience Platform provides users a method to send data from client and server-side devices to Experience Platform in real-time.
+description: Streaming ingestion for Adobe Experience Platform provides users a method to send data from client and server-side devices to Experience Platform in real time.
 ---

 # Streaming ingestion overview

-Streaming ingestion for Adobe Experience Platform provides users a method to send data from client and server-side devices to [!DNL Experience Platform] in real-time.
+Streaming ingestion for Adobe Experience Platform provides users a method to send data from client and server-side devices to [!DNL Experience Platform] in real time.

 ## What can you do with streaming ingestion?